PHPCompatibility/PHPCompatibility/README.md

 PHP CodeSniffer 1.5.1 is required for 90% of the sniffs, PHPCS 2.6 or later is required for full support, notices may be thrown on older versions.

+The PHPCompatibility standard is currently not compatible with PHPCS 3.0, though the [intention is to fix this](https://github.com/wimg/PHPCompatibility/issues/367) in the near future.

 Thank you
 ---------
 Thanks to all contributors for their valuable contributions.